vcherkassky/cloudroutes-developerdocs/Creating_Monitors.md

 ### Step 1: The monitor creation form - wtforms

 CloudRoutes is written using the [flask](http://flask.pocoo.org/) framework, a common utility for creating web forms within flask is [wtforms](https://wtforms.readthedocs.org/en/latest/).
-We utilize wtforms for all web forms within the CloudRoutes gui, this includes the forms that create monitors.
+We utilize wtforms for all web forms within the CloudRoutes GUI, this includes the forms that create monitors.

 For this document we will create a new monitor named `some-monitor`; the first step of creating a monitor is to create the web form needed for users.
 To start the web form we will create a directory in `cloudroutes-crweb/monitorforms/` called `some-monitor`.
 Within that directory we will create a `__init__.py` file that will contain a class that defines the form fields required